v1cont/yad/feature-comparison.md

 ## Licence and copyright

 GNU GPL3 is yadL's and yadU's license.
-Copyright notices in yadL source code are not maintained therefore they aren't up-to-date.
-However, to comply with GPL3's license I hereby claim the copyright of the source code added to this repository:
+Copyright notices in yadL source code are not always up-to-date.
+However, to comply with GPL3's license I hereby claim copyright on the source code added to this repository:

 		yad maintenance branch, aka yad-maintain-gtk2, yadL, (C) 2019-2023 step